39 Museums in Salvador: Discover the history and culture of Bahia

 Rua Gregório de Matos, 45, Pelourinho

-The Abelardo Rodrigues Museum is a world reference in Portuguese Baroque art, with a vast collection covering erudite and popular sacred art from Brazil from the 17th to the 19th centuries.
+The Abelardo Rodrigues Museum is a world reference in Portuguese Baroque Art, with a vast collection that covers the learned and popular sacred art of Brazil from the 17th to the 19th centuries.
 The collection belongs to the Pernambuco collector Abelardo Rodrigues and is displayed in Solar Ferrão, a valuable colonial building.

 Museu Abelardo Rodrigues em Salvador da Bahia